 In June there was another popular uprising in Paris.
 This time the National Convention was purged.
 The moderate members (called Girondins) were removed and the extreme revolutionaries (called Jacobins) took control.
 The French revolution now entered its most extreme phase.

 In August the British captured Toulon.
-On 23 August faced with a dire military situation the government called for the mobilisation of the whole nation for war.
+On 23 August faced with a dire military situation, the government called for the mobilization of the whole nation for war.
 It was called the Levee en masse.

 The Terror (La Terreur)

 Meanwhile in March 1793 Watch Committees were formed to monitor foreigners and other suspects.
 In September 1793 the committees were given much greater powers.
 From then on anyone who 'by their conduct, their contacts, their words or by their writings' were revealed to be 'supporters of tyranny, of federalism and or to be enemies of liberty' could be arrested.
 Such a catch-all phrase meant virtually anybody could be arrested and executed.
 In the following 9 months at least 16,000 people were executed.

 Meanwhile the military tide turned.
 In October 1793 the French army defeated the Austrians at Wattignies.
 In December 1793 Captain Napoleon Bonaparte recaptured Toulon.

 Many Jacobins were deists or atheists and were bitterly opposed to Christianity.
 In September 1793 a movement called De-Christianization began.
 The church was persecuted.
 Churches were vandalized and closed.
 The church of Notre-Dame was renamed the 'Temple of Reason'.